gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Downgrades

 Downgrades may be necessary in cases where we have rolled out a bug or security vulnerability with critical impact.
-Downgrades are challenging, because `/var/lib/teleport` used by newer version of Teleport may not be valid for older versions of Teleport.
+Downgrades are challenging, because `sqlite.db` used by newer version of Teleport may not be valid for older versions of Teleport.

-When Teleport is downgraded to a previous version that has a backup of `/var/lib/teleport` present in `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`:
+When Teleport is downgraded to a previous version that has a backup of `sqlite.db` present in `/var/lib/teleport/versions/OLD-VERSION/backup/`:
 1. `/var/lib/teleport/versions/OLD-VERSION/backup/backup.yaml` is validated to determine if the backup is usable (proxy and version must match, age must be less than cert lifetime, etc.)
 2. If the backup is valid, Teleport is fully stopped, the backup is restored along with symlinks, and the downgraded version of Teleport is started.
 3. If the backup is invalid, we refuse to downgrade.